2025 Legal Guide to Selling a Gun in Rhode Island (RI) for 2026

 If the goal is simply to dispose of a firearm legally, owners can surrender it to local law enforcement.
 This method is safe and compliant, but it may result in losing out on the potential value the firearm could earn in a legitimate sale.

-2025 State laws and requirements for selling a gun in Rhode Island
+2026 State laws and requirements for selling a gun in Rhode Island

-Rhode Island Firearm Ownership Restrictions
+2026 Firearm Ownership Restrictions in Rhode Island

 - Simple assault

-- Cyberstalking and cyberharassment
+- Cyberstalking and cyber harassment

 - Violation of a protective order